EdPike365-Org/edpike365-blog/content/blog/gatsby-remark-stem/index.md

   padding-top: var(--spacing-0); /* I had to add this to mine because otherwise the line numbers column was ignoring the padding-top of the code block to the right and was nearly 1 line above it. */
 }
 ```
-> EdPike365: Below here, the code is not rendering (which is what we want), and I can't tell how :-(.
+> EdPike365: Below here, the code is not rendering and I can't tell how.
 It is indented by 2 tabs or 4 spaces, but I can't reproduce it.

     ```javascript{1-2,22}{numberLines: true}
     // In your gatsby-config.js